Ngatanwaar to our Garden

 We would not be able to complete this garden without the ongoing support of the community in our region.
 Our gratitude is boundless and we could not do this without the financial, knowledge-based and physical assistance we have received.
 Please explore more on this through our page on our Outreach and Assistance page.

-Pathways - We first found out the measurements of the rocks we were going to put in there,
+Pathways - We first found out the measurements of the rocks we were going to put in there, then decided on how they should be structured.
+We thought about

 Plants - It started with learning about native Australian plants and learning what they needed to grow and thrive in the garden.